Header

 ThiolMaleimide

-Site-specific thioether formation using 5′/3′ thiolated oligos; control pH and protect thiols from oxidation.
+Site-Specific Thioether formation using 5′/3′ Thiolated Oligos; control pH and protect thiols from oxidation.

 Best for controlled site attachment.